Home » Recipes » Appetizers » Easy Homemade Whole Wheat Pita Bread

 Serving Suggestions

 There’s no right or wrong way to enjoy this whole wheat pita recipe!
-In fact, it pairs well with pretty much everything.
-However, if you’re looking for inspiration, some of our favorite ways to use it include:
+This versatile bread complements almost anything.
+However, if you need some inspiration, here are a few of our favorite ways to enjoy it:

 How to Store

-As with most bread, this whole wheat pita bread is best served right away while it’s still warm and fresh.
-However, it’s easy to make ahead of time, and leftovers store well.
+We recommend indulging in the goodness of this whole wheat pita while it’s still warm and fresh for the ultimate experience.
+However, it’s a cinch to make ahead of time, and any leftovers do store beautifully.

 • To Store: Once fully cooled, any leftover pita can be placed in an airtight container and stored at room temperature for up to 3 days